cd155/Game_Jam_Assignments/Jumping/README.md

 Those animations help to improve the aesthetics.
 It makes the player feel natural about each action.
 Also, animations made related to a snail are very natural.
 These animations mimic how a snail could do in the real world.

-### React soundtrack
+### Soundtrack
-React sound further make the game more natural,  it is also a signal to confirm whether a target is hit or obstacles.
+Soundtracks further make the game more natural,  it is also a signal to confirm whether a target is hit or obstacles.
+- Background music: cricket background music
+- Wining sound effect: when all fruits are collected
+- Losing sound effect: when losing all health
+- Jumping sound effect: when the snail is jumping (press **Z, X,C**)
+- Pain sound effect: when hit by a rocket
+- Success sound effect: when hit by a fruit
+- Fall out from the ground sound effect: when the snail is falling out from the ground

+These soundtracks were carefully selected to fit the theme.
+All soundtracks give related feedback once the play is done with some actions.
+If the action is helpful or not helpful for completing the challenge, they can judge based on the altitude of the soundtrack (neutral, positive or negative).

 ## Hidden rule
 After a snail jump, it can land in a fruit.
 During this time, the snail can continue to jump before fruit land on the ground.
 In such an event, the snail could jump a high distance and leave the main display.
 The hidden rule will be triggered, and it will transform the snail to the original position.